-If you are ready to begin this screening process, please contact us today.
+If you are ready to begin this screening process, please contact us today to get started.

 Our priority is to ensure you and the baby you carry are safe and healthy throughout the surrogacy process.
-That’s why every woman we work with must meet a number of health requirements to be a surrogate mother.
+That’s why every woman we work with must meet a number of health qualifications for surrogacy.

-Ultimately, it will be up to the fertility clinic to determine whether a woman satisfies all of the necessary surrogate health requirements, and many factors are considered on a case-by-case basis.
-Additionally, it will be up to prospective intended parents to determine what they’re comfortable having in their surrogate’s medical history, so keep in mind that while certain conditions may not disqualify you from surrogacy, they may increase your wait time to be matched with intended parents.
+Ultimately, it will be up to the fertility clinic to determine whether a woman satisfies all of the necessary surrogacy requirements, and many factors are considered on a case-by-case basis.
+Additionally, it will be up to prospective intended parents to determine what they’re comfortable having in their surrogate’s medical history.

-Here, find answers to common questions about the health requirements to be a surrogate mother.
+Here, find answers to common questions about the health requirements for surrogacy.

 With American Surrogacy, the surrogate mother age limit is 21–38 years.
 Age restrictions for surrogacy are based on IVF clinic requirements, and the upper surrogacy age limit of 38 helps limit health risks to the surrogate and baby.

-To learn more about surrogate mother age requirements, feel free to contact a surrogacy specialist at 1-800-875-BABY.
+To learn more about age requirements for surrogacy, feel free to contact a surrogacy specialist at 1-800-875-BABY.